-Over the years, ACT has noticed that designers and end-users are increasingly demanding higher and higher double rub numbers when selecting textiles.
-As a result, we have felt a growing need to clarify how to use Wyzenbeek results effectively.
-When we first started to notice the trend toward over-specification of double rubs, ACT conducted a survey of our member companies to find out whether or not surface abrasion was a leading source of fabric failures in the field.
-The findings strongly indicated otherwise.
-Failures were far more likely to be from:
+Over the years, ACT has noticed that designers and end-users are increasingly demanding higher and higher abrasion test numbers when selecting textiles.
+As a result, we have felt a growing need to clarify how to use Wyzenbeek and Martindale test results effectively.
+For this purpose ACT conducted a survey of our member companies to find out whether or not surface abrasion was a leading cause of fabric failures in the field.
+The findings strongly indicate otherwise.
+Field failures are far more likely to be from:

 • Inappropriate cleaning